Air France unions suspend four-day strike from June 23

-PARIS (Reuters) - Unions at Air France on Monday suspended a planned four-day strike starting on June 23 over a continued pay dispute that prompted the resignation of parent company Air France-KLM’s (AIR.PA) chief executive last month.
+PARIS, June 18 (Reuters) - Unions at Air France on Monday suspended a planned four-day strike starting on June 23 over a continued pay dispute that prompted the resignation of parent company Air France-KLM’s chief executive last month.

 The unions said in a statement they would wait for the appointment of a new chief to continue negotiations.